-Duke EA’s limited resources include time; we expect Fellows to make the most of it.
 Participants should treat the Fellowship like a house course with one hour of homework and an hour and a half of “class-time” per week.
-To complete the Fellowship, fellows must also write a 400-500 word blog post for Duke Effective Altruism on a topic of their choice.
+To complete the Fellowship, fellows must also write a 500 word blog post on a topic of their choice.

-Fellows may list the Fellowship on their résumé or CV, and are invited to join Duke Effective Altruism.
+Fellows may list the Fellowship on their résumé, and are invited to join Duke Effective Altruism.
 Additionally, all Arete alumni can request a peer reference or letter of recommendation from their Fellowship leaders at any time and are encouraged to take advantage of this.
 Fellowship leaders are dedicated to helping alumni have the opportunities that will make them more effective altruists throughout their lives.

 The Fellowship takes place over 9 weeks.
 Weeks 1-7 have a set curriculum, week 8 is a discussion of Fellow-submitted topics, and our ninth and final week will be graduation and debrief.